For information about osteoporosis, to find a support group near you or to create a group in your community, please contact:

 ‘Osteoporosis – Navigating a new sense of self’

 This is a seven-session peer support group program.
 Sessions are free but registration is required.
 Participants will receive interactive information about bone health and have the opportunity to actively engage in discussions and share experiences.
-A new topic will be addressed each month in two Winnipeg locations.
+A new topic will be addressed each session.
 There is no fee to attend but registration is required.

 Available positions / Volunteer postings